eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-frameworks.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Stan implements a dynamic Hamiltonian Monte Carlo method with multinomial sampling of dynamic length trajectories, generalized termination criterion, and improved adaptation of the Euclidean metric.</p>&mdash; Dan Simpson (<a href="https://twitter.com/dan_p_simpson">@dan_p_simpson</a>) <a href="https://twitter.com/dan_p_simpson/status/1037332473175265280">September 5, 2018</a></blockquote>

-And in case you're wondering what Stan _actually_ implements:
+And in case you're wondering what that's called:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Adaptive HMC. <a href="https://twitter.com/betanalpha">@betanalpha</a> is reluctant to give it a more specific name because, to paraphrase, that’s just marketing bullshit that leads to us celebrating tiny implementation details rather than actual meaningful contributions to comp stats.
 This is a wide-ranging subtweet.</p>&mdash; Dan Simpson (<a href="https://twitter.com/dan_p_simpson">@dan_p_simpson</a>) <a href="https://twitter.com/dan_p_simpson/status/1034098649406554113">August 27, 2018</a></blockquote>